CDCgov/ITF_Power_BI/Rfunctions/how to use hotspot code using your own data.md

 The new.data.frame will contain the trajectory categorizations in the "growth.map.cat.labels" column

 # Making maps
-The file "hotspot maps colors.csv" contains the hex codes for the different categories that the CDC has used in standard visualizations
+The file "hotspot_colors.csv" contains the hex codes for the different categories that the CDC has used in standard visualizations